Elizabeth Klarer: Flying Saucer Hill

-From 17:45 on 30 April 1956, various observers noted a steady red glow poised at a rocky section of the hill, which remained there until 2:00 in the morning.
+From 17:45 on 30 April 1956, various observers noted a steady, red glow poised at a rocky section of the hill, which remained there until 2:00 the following morning.
 No sign of a fire could be found afterwards.

-On 17 July, 1956, after their family farm was sold, Klarer revisited the area, and claimed to have taken a series of seven photos of Akon's scout ship using her sister's (or daughter's) simple Brownie box camera.
-She claimed that vivid light flashes turned into a dull grey craft enveloped in a shimmering heat haze, and that for an hour the disc darted silently over a rise near the farmhouse, making several weaving detours, and shone like silver in bright sunlight before streaking away out of sight.
+On 17 July 1956, after their family farm was sold, Klarer revisited the area and claimed to have taken a series of seven photos of Akon's scout ship using her sister's (or daughter's) simple Brownie box camera.
+She claimed that vivid light flashes turned into a dull grey craft enveloped in a shimmering heat haze, and that the disc darted silently over a rise near the farmhouse for an hour, making several weaving detours.
+It shone like silver in bright sunlight before streaking away out of sight.
 Edgar Sievers, a ufologist from Pretoria, said that Klarer's family saw her leave the homestead alone, and suggested that the frail Elizabeth would have found it difficult to throw a car hubcap and photograph it at the same time.
 He also stated that no type of hubcap was known to sufficiently resemble the disc in the photos.